-Authentic Nepali statues and handicrafts will include the Department of Archaeology certification and stamp.
-Indeed, all authentic Nepali statues and ritual items must be certified before they leave the country.
-However, just because your new statue comes with a certificate and stamp does not mean the purchase was fool proof.
+Our certified Nepali statues and handicrafts will include the Department of Archaeology certification and stamp from Kathmandu, Nepal.
+Indeed, all Nepali statues and ritual items must be certified before they leave the country.
+As a result, a certified Nepali statue means it is authentic and you can be assured of a quality purchase.

 Department of Archaeology Certification and Stamp

 Unfortunately, there will always be unscrupulous people who use sharp business practice.
 However, Buddhist handicrafts are the National Heritage of Nepal.
 As a result, the government in Nepal prudently requires the Department of Archaeology to inspect all Nepali statues and ritual items before export.
 They must be certified by the government – no exceptions.

 Department of Archaeology Certification

 Unfortunately, the certificate and stamp from the Department of Archaeology do not guarantee quality.
 As stated on the certificate, they are verifying that the statue or ritual item is not an artifact of national or archaeological importance.

 Nonetheless, it is very useful because at least we know that the item was created in Nepal.
 Additionally, the statue will come with the certification stamp which will be attached to your item.

 Due Diligence Still Required for Certified Nepali Statues